 So where do we start to combat procrastination?
 Well, if only one major idea could be taken away from all this writing, it should be that procrastination stems from negative emotional connections and responses and not necessarily laziness and/or bad time management.
 Because of this, logically our potential solutions should focus on replacing these brain responses from procrastination to something positive and proactive instead.

-Tip 1: Cultivate Curiosity - Whenever you feel tempted to procrastinate, try to consider the exact feeling or combination of feelings that are driving the temptation.
-Maybe you're worried about how the pandemic will affect your work long term so you're anxious and distracted.
-Think about potential outcomes of working remotely or with reduced contact with the public.
-Then create a plan to address those outcomes.
+Tip 1: Cultivate Curiosity - Whenever you feel tempted to procrastinate, try to consider the exact feeling or combination of feelings driving the temptation.
+Maybe you're worried about how the pandemic will affect your long-term work so you're anxious and distracted.
+Here you could think about potential outcomes of working remotely or with reduced contact with the public, then create a plan to address those outcomes.
 Even if you never end up using it you'll feel better having it and completing something will encourage you to tackle your next task

 Tip 2: Consider The Next Action - Try focusing only on the next step you need to get done within a certain task and consider what hypothetical effort you’d make if you were to start on that task right now.
 For example, if I were to start writing this NextRequest blog post right now, I would first sit down at my computer and open a new document.
 Basically, this mental trickery can lead into you actually starting your work because “motivation follows action”, according to Dr. Pychyl.
 Working through a task in smaller pieces and creating visual reminders will encourage you to complete it.